JosepMariaBlasco/rexx-parser/classes/Code.Body.md

 A Code.Body is a specialized form (a subclass) of Block.Instruction, used to represent clause sequences occuring at the beginning of a program (in the main program or prolog) and after every directive.

-## The implicit exit instruction
+## The implicit EXIT instruction

-Every code body is ended by an implicit exit instruction.
-The Rexx Parser automatically generated an implicit exit instruction and adds it at the end of the instruction list composing the body.
+Every code body is ended by an implicit `EXIT` instruction.
+The Rexx Parser automatically generated an implicit `EXIT` instruction and adds it at the end of the instruction list composing the body.

 ## Empty bodies